DevExpress-Examples/maui-role-based-data-access/README.md

     File to Look At: [Updater.cs](CS/WebAPI/DatabaseUpdate/Updater.cs)

-* Use the `PermissionPolicyRole` objects in the `Updater` class to add a user permissions.
-The following code snippet calls the `AddObjectPermissionFromLambda` method to configure the "Viewer" role that allows the user to read published posts:
+* `PermissionPolicyRole` objects in the `Updater` class add user permissions.
+The following code snippet calls the `AddObjectPermissionFromLambda` method to configure the "Viewer" role (allow the user to read published posts):

     ```csharp
     role.AddObjectPermissionFromLambda(SecurityOperations.Read, p => p.IsPublished, SecurityPermissionState.Allow);